SamHulme1/Project-4-online-store/README.md

 - To create a website were users can create, read, upadte and delete data
 - To create a full stack eccomerce application
+- To build a better understanding of Django

 ---
 ### Target Audience: